ahw/vim-hooks/README.md

 according to the lexographic ordering of their filenames.
 Thus, you can choose your `sortkey`s strategically if you have several scripts which need to run in a specific order (for example, `000.bufwritepost.vimhook`, `100.bufwritepost.vimhook`).

+Each script is passed the name of the current buffer and the triggered event name as command-line arguments.
+So in a Bash shell script you could, for example, use `$1` and `$2` to access these values (see [#Example_usage](example usage).
 Currently this plugin only supports synchronous execution of the `*.vimhook` scripts.

 What is an autocommand?
 -----------------------